Rare Bleeding Disorders

 How does clotting work normally?

-Figure 1 shows the four steps involved in forming a plug
+Figure 1 show the four steps involved in forming a plug:

 Step 1: The blood vessel is damaged.